dotnet/docs/docs/architecture/grpc-for-wcf-developers/network-protocols.md

 ### Binary protocol

 Request/response cycles no longer need text commands.
 This simplifies and speeds up implementation of commands.
-Specifically, parsing data is faster and uses less memory, network latency is reduced with obvious related improvements to speed and there's an overall better use of network resources.
+Specifically, parsing data is faster and uses less memory, network latency is reduced with obvious related improvements to speed, and there's an overall better use of network resources.

 ### Server push